What is ESG (Environmental, social and governance?

 An ESG strategy is your plan to meet your ESG goals and make your organization investable.
 A good ESG strategy demonstrates those environmental, social, and governance factors that your organization leaders believe to be important for your organization operations – both now and in the future.

 Done well, your ESG strategy will give you a competitive advantage by fulfilling pre-tender and contractual obligations.
 It will also highlight your responsible approach to stakeholder well-being, governance requirements, and environmental issues such as greenhouse gas emissions and climate change.

 The key to ESG success

 It all starts with listening.
-When organisations have the right experience management platforms and listening tools in place, they can understand the perspectives of all key stakeholders — their employees, customers and consumers.
-Understanding these perspectives and what motivates people — as well as having that information in one place — enables organisations to take targeted actions that can improve the overall experiences of key stakeholders.
+When organizations have the right experience management platforms and listening tools in place, they can understand the perspectives of all key stakeholders — their employees, customers and consumers.
+Understanding these perspectives and what motivates people — as well as having that information in one place — enables organizations to take targeted actions that can improve the overall experiences of key stakeholders.

 From the key drivers of ESG: diversity, inclusion, well-being to equity, professional development, and more, employee experience management and listening tools are the foundation of future ESG success.